Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/maintain_customize.md

 ## Update Hugo version for building on Netlify

 This site uses the [Hugo static site generator](https://gohugo.io/) to generate a HTML website from Markdown source.
-To avail of new features added to Hugo, you must update the Hugo version that is used to build the site on Netlify.
+To use new features added to Hugo, you must update the Hugo version that is used to build the site on Netlify.

 To use a later version of Hugo to build the site on Netlify, change the `HUGO_VERSION` environment variable in the `netlify.toml` configuration file: